-Disruptions in the political, regulatory, economic and social conditions of the countries in which we conduct business could adversely affect our business or results of operations.
+Disruptions in the political, regulatory, economic, and social conditions of the countries in which we conduct business could adversely affect our business or results of operations.

 We operate in various countries across the world.
-Instability and unforeseen changes in any of the markets in which we conduct business, including economically and politically volatile areas such as North Africa, West Africa, the Middle East, and the Commonwealth of Independent States, could have an adverse effect on the demand for our services and products, our financial condition or our results of operations.
+Instability and unforeseen changes in any of the markets in which we conduct business, including economically and politically volatile areas could have an adverse effect on the demand for our services and products, our financial condition, or our results of operations.
 These factors include, but are not limited to, the following:

-- nationalization and expropriation; - potentially burdensome taxation; - inflationary and recessionary markets, including capital and equity markets; - civil unrest, labor issues, political instability, terrorist attacks, cyber-terrorism, military activity and wars; - supply disruptions in key oil producing countries; - the ability of OPEC to set and maintain production levels and pricing; - trade restrictions, trade protection measures or price controls; - sanctions, such as restrictions by the United States against countries deemed to sponsor terrorism; - foreign ownership restrictions; - import or export licensing requirements; - restrictions on operations, trade practices, trade partners and investment decisions resulting from domestic and foreign laws and regulations; - regime changes; - changes in, and the administration of, treaties, laws and regulations; - inability to repatriate income or capital; - reductions in the availability of qualified personnel; - foreign currency fluctuations or currency restrictions; and
+- nationalization and expropriation; - potentially burdensome taxation; - inflationary and recessionary markets, including capital and equity markets; - civil unrest, labor issues, political instability, terrorist attacks, cyber-terrorism, military activity, and wars; - supply disruptions in key oil producing countries; - the ability of OPEC to set and maintain production levels and pricing; - trade restrictions, trade protection measures, price controls, or trade disputes; - sanctions, such as prohibitions or restrictions by the United States against countries that are the targets of economic sanctions, or are designated as state sponsors of terrorism; - foreign ownership restrictions;

-• fluctuations in the interest rate component of forward foreign currency rates.
+- import or export licensing requirements: - restrictions on operations, trade practices, trade partners, and investment decisions resulting from domestic and foreign laws, and regulations; - · regime changes; - changes in, and the administration of, treaties, laws, and regulations; - inability to repatriate income or capital; - · reductions in the availability of qualified personnel; - · foreign currency fluctuations or currency restrictions; and - fluctuations in the interest rate component of forward foreign currency rates.